Cherreads

 She reached out.

-He caught it gently—but firmly.
-Fingers wrapping around hers like a vow.
-His palm was warm.
+He caught it—gently, but firmly.
+His palm warm.
 Sure.
 Possessive.

 A shiver crawled down her back.